McGillX/edx_data_research/tracking_log_parsing/README.md

 # Load multiple tracking logs to MongoDB

-Load the edX tracking logs to MongoDB

-Use LOAD.sh to target a folder (recursively)
+Load the edX tracking logs to MongoDB, targets a folder (recursively)

 ### Setup